microsoft/BotBuilder-Samples/samples/javascript_nodejs/17.multilingual-bot/README.md

 Bot Framework v4 multilingual bot sample

-This sample will present you with a set of cards to select your choice of language.
-You can either change language by invoking the option cards, or by entering the language code (en, es).
-The sample will then acknowledge your selection.
+This sample will present the user with a set of cards to pick their choice of language.
+The user can either change language by invoking the option cards, or by entering the language code (_en_/_es_).
+The bot will then acknowledge the selection.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to translate incoming and outgoing text using a custom middleware and the [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).